wp-plugins/2bc-image-gallery/readme.txt

 * AJAX driven - Galleries and images will appear without the page having to refresh, making for a quicker and smoother experience
 * Responsive - Ready for viewing on mobile phones or tablets in responsive themes
 * Lots of options - Use the settings page, or get technical with the shortcode or function call
-* More options to come - We already have some ideas to make this plugin even better, please visit <http://2bcoding.com> to give suggestions or feedback, or use the WordPress support feature
+* More options to come - We already have some ideas to make this plugin even better, please visit <http://2bcoding.com/> to give suggestions or feedback, or use the WordPress support feature

 = Documentation =

-The [2BC Image Gallery documentation page](http://2bcoding.com/plugins/2bc-image-gallery/2bc-image-gallery-documentation) contains an explanation of all the settings, as well as available arguments via the shortcode and function calls.
+The [2BC Image Gallery documentation page](http://2bcoding.com/plugins/2bc-image-gallery/2bc-image-gallery-documentation/) contains an explanation of all the settings, as well as available arguments via the shortcode and function calls.
 Any actions or filters that are included in the 2BC Image Gallery are also discussed here.

 = Demo =

-The [2BC Image Gallery demo page](http://2bcoding.com/plugins/2bc-image-gallery/2bc-image-gallery-demo) has been setup to show what the plugin will look like with different settings, as well as what is possible via the settings screen and the shortcode call.
+The [2BC Image Gallery demo page](http://2bcoding.com/plugins/2bc-image-gallery/2bc-image-gallery-demo/) has been setup to show what the plugin will look like with different settings, as well as what is possible via the settings screen and the shortcode call.

+= Languages =
+* English (US)
+* Serbian | srpski - Translated by [Web Hosting Geeks](http://webhostinggeeks.com/)

 == Installation ==